 Uses and Risks

-Shilajit has been used as an herbal medicine for rejuvenating, sexual dysfunction, antioxidant, anti-inflammatory health applications.
-As well as diabetes and stress-related problems such as anxiety and depression.
+Shilajit has been used as an herbal medicine for rejuvenating, sexual dysfunction, antioxidant, and anti-inflammatory health applications.
+It is also used for diabetes and stress-related problems such as anxiety and depression.

 Although the market for Siberian ginseng (Eleutherococcus senticosuss), a similar adaptogen with a reputation for improving stamina, was bogged down with exaggerated health promotion, shilajit seems to have avoided this fate.